Superb Western noir

 Trotti and Wellman did a fine job of building tension.
 It’s not a fast-paced movie – in fact at times it’s quite slow – but it’s one of those Westerns in which the pressure grows inexorably.
-They also managed to delineate character really well.
+They also managed to delineate and develop character really well.
 The gang members emerge as distinct and even interesting people.

 Most prominent after Peck is Richard Widmark, absolutely superb as the tubercular gambler Dude who can always throw a seven with his dice.
 Widmark had made it big the year before as the sinister and reptilian Tommy Udo in Henry Hathaway’s Kiss of Death, but this was his first Western of what would be, like Peck’s, a great career in the saddle.
 He brings some of Tommy Udo to Yellow Sky.
 He is like a rattlesnake, as dangerous as he is without scruple.
-Of course tubercular gamblers were a Western type and there is something Doc Hollidayish about the frock-coated killer.
+Of course tubercular gamblers were a Western type and he is a shade Doc Hollidayish as the frock-coated killer.
 Widmark would do something similar in a future very good Western about gang members after loot in a ghost town, as Robert Taylor’s antagonist Clint Hollister in John Sturges’s The Law and Jake Wade.